bernardjhuang/gamerunnersnews/_posts/2014-10-20-calculating-optimum-stat-ratios.md

 categories: lol
 tags: theorycraft
 thumbnail: "/images/content/hxa-cho-gath.png"
+excerpt: "Ever wondered what your Health to Armor ratio should be?
+If so, then you're reading the right article!
+When it comes to optimized Health to Armor ratio, there are mainly three factors to building the perfect build: the Diminishing % Returns of stacking Health and Armor, the cost efficiency that the game develepors have set, and average Physical and Magic damage the opposing team has."
 ---

 Ever wondered what your Health to Armor ratio should be?
 If so, then you're reading the right article!